LGBTQ Youth Experience High Rates Of Addiction

 Are There Specific Treatment Options For LGBTQ Youth?

 The risk of substance abuse for LGBTQ+ youth is, on average, 190% higher when compared to the general population.
-LGBTQ+ people who are women are 400% more at risk while bisexual women specifically are 340% more at risk.
+LGBTQ+ women are 400% more at risk while bisexual women specifically are 340% more at risk.
 Receiving treatment is the best way to ensure successful sobriety.

 Don’t wait to seek treatment.
 Contact a treatment provider today to explore available treatment options.